ASNeG/OpcUaStack/docs/source/3_development/session_and_access_control.rst

-After an OPC UA client has got :term:`Endpoint`\ s of the server by using :ref:`discovery_process` and opened a :term:`Secure Channel` with suitable :ref:`security_policy` and :ref:`security_mode`, it should create and activate :term:`Session` with the server to access to the OPC UA application's data with During the session activation the client authenticates itself by *userIdentityToken* that allows the application to correspond the activated :term:`Session` with its user profile.
+After an OPC UA client has got :term:`Endpoint`\ s of the server by using :ref:`discovery_process` and opened a :term:`Secure Channel` with suitable :ref:`security_policy` and :ref:`security_mode`, it should create and activate :term:`Session` with the server to access to the OPC UA application's data.
+During the session activation the client authenticates itself by *userIdentityToken* that allows the application to correspond the activated :term:`Session` with its user profile.
 Then the client finishes communication with the server it should close :term:`Session` by calling :term:`Service` *CloseSession* or it is closed by the timeout.

 ASNeG OPC UA Stack provides a callback mechanism to notify the user application about activating\\closing session and accessing to the data during the current